Steely Dan: Formative and early years (1967–1972)

 In 1970, Gary Katz produced an album by singer Linda Hoover, I Mean to Shine, featuring Fagen, Becker, and Jeff "Skunk" Baxter, and including five Becker/Fagen songs.
 The album was shelved over songwriting licensing issues, but was finally released 52 years later, in 2022.
 Becker and Fagen later joined the touring band of Jay and the Americans for about a year and a half.
 They were at first paid $100 per show, but partway through their tenure the band's tour manager cut their salaries in half.
 The group's lead singer, Jay Black, dubbed Becker and Fagen "the Manson and Starkweather of rock 'n' roll", referring to cult leader Charles Manson and spree killer Charles Starkweather.

 They had little success after moving to Brooklyn, although Barbra Streisand recorded their song "I Mean to Shine" on her 1971 Barbra Joan Streisand album.
 Their fortunes changed when one of Vance's associates, Katz, moved to Los Angeles to become a staff producer for ABC Records.
 He hired Becker and Fagen as staff songwriters; they flew to California.
 Katz would produce all their 1970s albums in collaboration with engineer Roger Nichols.
 Nichols would win six Grammy Awards for his work with the band from the 1970s to 2001.

-Realizing that ABC artists could not handle the complexity of their songs, Becker and Fagen (at Katz's suggestion) formed their own band with guitarists Denny Dias and Jeff "Skunk" Baxter, drummer Jim Hodder and singer David Palmer, and Katz signed them to ABC as recording artists.
-Fans of Beat Generation literature, Fagen and Becker named the band after a "revolutionary" steam-powered dildo mentioned in the William S. Burroughs novel Naked Lunch.
-Palmer joined as a second lead vocalist because of Fagen's occasional stage fright, his reluctance to sing in front of an audience, and because the label believed that his voice was not "commercial" enough.
+Believing that ABC artists could not handle the complexity of their songs, Becker and Fagen (at Katz's suggestion) formed their own band with Becker on bass, Fagen on keyboards, Dias and Baxter on guitars, and Jim Hodder on drums, and ABC signed them as recording artists.
+At this point the band had no lead singer; though Hodder had been both lead vocalist and drummer of his previous band, Bead Game, he did so only because they had been unable to find a replacement for their original lead vocalist, and preferred to remain primarily a drummer.
+Lacking a suitable alternative, Fagen reluctantly agreed to do lead vocals on most of Steely Dan's recordings.
+Fans of Beat Generation literature, Fagen and Becker named the band after a dildo mentioned in the William S. Burroughs novel Naked Lunch.
+Becker and Fagen had previously mentioned Steely Dan in the lyrics of their song "Soul Ram", which was among the aforementioned unreleased demos.

 In 1972, ABC issued Steely Dan's first single, "Dallas", backed with "Sail the Waterway".
-Distribution of "stock" copies available to the general public was apparently extremely limited; the single sold so poorly that promotional copies are much more readily available than stock copies in today's collectors market.
+However, ABC later decided that its country feel was too unrepresentative of Steely Dan's music to serve as an introduction to the band, and the single was withdrawn shortly after release.
 As of 2025, "Dallas" and "Sail the Waterway" are the only officially released Steely Dan tracks that have not been reissued on cassette or compact disc.
 In a 1995 interview, Becker and Fagen called the songs "stinko".
-"Dallas" was later covered by Poco on their Head Over Heels album.
+"Dallas" was covered by Poco on their Head Over Heels album.